 These days, “snake oil” is synonymous with quackery, the phoniest of phony medicines.
 A “snake oil salesman” promises you the world, takes your money, and is long gone by the time you realize the product in your hands is completely worthless.
+But get this: The original snake oil actually worked.
+Save this one for the next cocktail party; it will blow your friends’ minds.

 In the 1860s, Chinese laborers immigrated to the United States to work on the Transcontinental Railroad.
 At night, they would rub their sore, tired muscles with ointment made from Chinese water snake (Enhydris chinensis), an ancient Chinese remedy they shared with their American co-workers.